unoof/code-ptit/README.md

-# cpp-ptit
+# code-ptit
-code ptit c++
+code ptit

-this is a repo for cpp code ptit
+this is a repo for code ptit problems